Rachel J. Robasciotti

 she/her

-Rachel J. Robasciotti is the CEO and Founder of Adasina Social Capital, an investment and financial activism firm serving as a critical bridge between financial markets and social justice movements.
-Rachel’s passion for social justice investing is rooted in her background as a Black, queer woman and growing up in a community that struggled for safety and financial security within a rural town that was largely segregated.
+Rachel J. Robasciotti is the Founder and Co-CEO of Adasina Social Capital.
+The firm’s social justice investment strategy has positioned her as a leader in finance for integrating racial, gender, economic, and climate justice into investment portfolios.
+Her passion for social justice is rooted in her background as a Black, queer woman raised in a community that struggled for safety and financial security.

-Among her many contributions to the industry, Rachel has been called upon to testify before the United States Senate regarding the state of financial markets.
-She is regularly featured in the media, including The New York Times, Bloomberg, CNBC, Forbes, and Financial Planning Magazine.
-Rachel is an oft-requested speaker at renowned industry events including Schwab IMPACT, Decolonizing Wealth Fund, and Future Proof.
-Moreover, she has garnered acclaim for her expertise through invitations to serve as a guest lecturer at venerable institutions including Harvard University, Wharton School of Business, Haas School of Business at UC Berkeley, and others.
+Among her many contributions to the investment industry, Rachel coined the phrase Social Justice Investing in 2018 and is recognized as the force behind its adoption across the industry.
+Her expertise earned her an invitation to testify before the United States Senate on financial markets and frequent features in media outlets, including The New York Times, Bloomberg, CNBC, Forbes, and Financial Planning Magazine.
+She is a sought-after keynote speaker at industry conferences and guest lecturer at leading universities, including Harvard University, the Wharton School of Business, and the Haas School of Business at UC Berkeley.

-Rachel is a self-identified math nerd, natural medicine enthusiast, and passionate community activist.
-When she’s not promoting social justice or creating spreadsheets, she can be found cooking nutrient-dense food or meditating with her partner in her sunny home in the San Francisco Bay Area.
+In her personal life, Rachel is a spiritual student, self-identified math nerd, and natural medicine enthusiast.
+When she’s not promoting social justice or creating spreadsheets, she can be found enjoying meals with her beloved community or meditating with her partner in their sunny San Francisco Bay Area home.